1986

 Leavell (synth)/Bobby Womack and/or Don Covay (bvoc)

-Note: Also Anton Fig (dr and/or perc) and Alan Rogan (gtr) on some of the tracks.
+Note: It also has Alan Rogan (gtr) on at least one of the tracks.

 12“ single (CBS TA 6864).
 Producers: The Glimmer Twins & Steve Lillywhite.